 As-Samra Wastewater Treatment Plant (WWTP), Jordan

-The largest wastewater treatment facility in Jordan, the As-Samra wastewater treatment plant (WWTP) was built to replace the old and overloaded As-Samra Wastewater Stabilisation Ponds (WSP).
+The As-Samra wastewater treatment plant (WWTP) was built to replace the old, overloaded As-Samra Wastewater Stabilisation Ponds (WSP).

 Construction of the As-Samra WWTP was undertaken between 2003 and August 2008, at a cost of $169m.

-The facility is acknowledged for being the first project in Jordan built under a build, operate and transfer (BOT) basis and the first to receive a grant from USAID.
+The facility is acknowledged for being one of the first projects in Jordan to be built under a build, operate, and transfer (BOT) basis and one of the first to receive a grant from USAID.

-With a peak flow of 840,000m³ each day, the facility treats an average flow of 267,000m³ of wastewater on a daily basis, serving a population of 2.2 million living in the Greater Amman and Zarqa areas.
+With a peak flow of 840,000m³ each day, the facility treats an average flow of 267,000m³ of wastewater, serving a population of 2.2 million living in the Greater Amman and Zarqa areas.

 Purpose of Jordan's water project